html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

         <script>/* script chunk C goes here */</script>
         ...

-- First time the **browser is able to run two (or more) HTML parsers in parallel**.
+- **Parallelizes HTML parsing** - first time the browser has been able to run two (or more) HTML parsers in parallel.

-- Easily switch between debug and non-debug modes in an app, just by changing the import target itself.
+- **Enables switching between debug and non-debug modes** in an app, just by changing the import target itself.
 Your app doesn't need to know if the import target is a bundled/compiled resource or an import tree.